 A “capital asset” is defined in the same manner for the state as it is for federal income tax purposes.
-Long term capital gains (assets held more than one year) from the sale or exchange of stock, bonds, partnership interests, business assets, and other capital assets could be subject to this new law.
+Long term capital gains (assets held more than one year) from the sale or exchange of stock, bonds, partnership interests, business assets interests, and other capital assets could be subject to this new law.

 Gains from the sale of real property are specifically exempt and not taxable.
 These sales are subject to the real estate excise tax instead.